lana28/covid19/index.md

 # Number of drive through testing
 num[3] <- length(xpathSApply(parsedPlace[[3]], "//tr"))

-#### Since the number of table rows include the index rows, it is needed to substract 1 to the numbers to get the exact number of each list later on.
+#### Since the number of table rows includes the index rows, it is needed to substract 1 to the numbers later on.
 ```